cybozu-go/cke/docs/repair.md

 When CKE executes the check command, it appends the IP address of the target machine to the command.
 The command should return a string `true` if it evaluates the machine as healthy.

-`success_command` and its timeout are used when all of the repair steps are successfully finished.
+`success_command` and its timeout are used when the machine is evaluated as healthy and the repair operation finishes successfully.
 When CKE executes the success command, it appends the IP address of the target machine to the command.
-If the repair is failed, the command is not executed.
+If the repair operation has failed, the command is not executed.
 If the `success_command` fails, CKE changes the status of the queue entry to `failed`.
-Users can use this command if they want to execute a command after the repair steps.
+Users can use this command if they want to execute a command as a post-processing of repair operation.

 ### Repair steps